hypriot/rpi-drone/README.md

 --env DRONE_GOGS_URL=http://<ip of gogs server>:<port of your gogs installation> \
 --env DRONE_GOGS_SECRET=<gogs application token> hypriot/rpi-drone
 ```
-Now you can access the new gogs installation by opening `http://< IP of your Raspberry Pi>:3000` in your browser
+Now you can access the new drone installation by opening `http://< IP of your Raspberry Pi>:8080` in your browser

 ## How to create this image